Itvisors/mendix-ReactDnD/README.md

 Wrapper for [react-dnd](https://react-dnd.github.io/react-dnd/about) to provide drag/drop functionality using the pluggable widget architecture.

 ## Features
-- Drag items from lists and drop them on other page elements
+- Drag items from lists and drop them on other page elements.
-- Reorder items in a list by dragging them
+- Reorder items in a list by dragging them.
-- Configure for each item whether it is draggable, or a drop target, or both
+- Configure for each item whether it is draggable, or a drop target, or both.
 - For drop targets, configure which items may be dropped onto it.
-- Position images on a floorplan or other background
+- Position images on a floorplan or other background.
+- Scroll the background to a giving position to move an image into view.
-- Rotate images by dragging a rotation handle
+- Rotate images by dragging a rotation handle.
-- Default styling to indicate valid and invalid drop targets
+- Default styling to indicate valid and invalid drop targets.
-- Optionally apply a shadow effect to items while they are dragged
+- Optionally apply a shadow effect to items while they are dragged.

 ## Not for the faint hearted!
 This is **not** an easy widget to work with!
 Take your time when you want to use it.
 The result is well worth the effort!